 Happy Women’s History Month!
-We at Idiomanic firmly believe in the feminist cause and think people of all sexes (even that weird third one) should support it.
+We at Idiomanic firmly believe in the feminist cause and think people of all sexes (even that secret one nobody talks about) should support it.
 As such, the following recommendations, which celebrate women as full-rounded human beings, all come from our male contributors.
-That is, except for Pam’s.
-Pam has boobies and a vajayjay.
+Even Pam’s… Not really.

 Now and Then (1995)